Abhinavjangid22/student-performance-predictor/README.md

 🎓 B.Tech CSE (AI/ML)
 🔗 LinkedIn Profile: https://www.linkedin.com/in/abhinav-jangid22/

-🌟 Show Some Love!
+🌟 Show Some Love
-If you found this project helpful, please consider starring ⭐ the repository!
+If you found this project helpful, please consider starring ⭐ the repository